 - The images of Harry Howell and Jack Powell (both StL AL) are reversed.

-T204’s can sometimes be found with a “T.T.T.
+T204’s can sometimes also be found with a “T.T.T.
 Natural Turkish Cigarettes” advertising back.
 These were the initials of the Mentor Co.’s controversial Greek-American owner, Thomas Telemachus Timayenis.
 Examples of cards with the T.T.T. brand are much scarcer than those with the Ramly back.
 Only about half of the players have been found with this back (see the complete checklist) and it’s unlikely any new ones will surface.

 Square Bordered cards

 Square borders are exceptionally rare and will cost many multiples of a common T204’s price.
 The six square-border players are Anderson, Bancroft, Bransfield, Burkett, Dineen [sic], and Moran.
 Geo.
 Howard used to be cited in the Standard Catalog as having a square border card, but this was eventually corrected as that card’s existence had never been verified.

 Values & Scarcity

 In 2017, T204’s are no more expensive than they were 10 or more years ago.
 There are currently few set collectors competing for the cards, which makes this a good time to start on the set if you’ve ever wanted to try it.
 VG commons are usually $100-$150 at the moment.
 T.T.T.’s have been selling for two or three times that.

 The longer I collect this set, the more I think that there are 2 groups of cards where one is noticeably easier to find than the other.
-The T.T.T. checklist is a good scarcity guideline: if a player can be found with that back, they’re also much easier to find with a Ramly back.
+The T.T.T. checklist is a good scarcity guideline: if a player can be found with a T.T.T. back, they’re also easier to find with a Ramly back.
 Another generalization is that Boston players from both teams and New York NL players are harder to find than those of other teams.
 And, the 6 square border players are by far the easiest: for every Lindaman or McConnell card, you’ll see Frank Bancroft or Jesse Burkett many times.

 Other T204 Info